About Emily

-I also thrive on diversified work.
-My background is in anthropology: I have a BA in Anthropology and Archaeology from Harvard University, an MA in the Social Sciences from the University of Chicago, and a PhD in Anthropology from McGill University.
-But between degrees I have worked as an archaeologist, a landscape historian, and a museum curatorial assistant.
-I was adjunct faculty at the University of Vermont and Saint Michael’s College when I found my way into ghostwriting, in 2018.
-I feel so lucky that I have been able to continue publishing my research on the Marquesas while also writing, both for myself and for others.
-Since then I have worked with the Aspen Institute, Johns Hopkins University, and the social sciences think tank, Populace.
+I have a BA in Anthropology and Archaeology from Harvard University, an MA in the Social Sciences from the University of Chicago, and a PhD in Anthropology from McGill University.
+But between degrees I have worked as an archaeologist, landscape historian, museum curatorial assistant, and adjunct professor of anthropology (at the University of Vermont and Saint Michael’s College).
+I found my way into ghostwriting in 2018, and have continued researching and publishing on the Marquesas while helping to write national bestsellers (see below).
+I have also worked with the Aspen Institute, Johns Hopkins University, and the social sciences think tank, Populace.

 The State of Vermont currently occupies the unceded lands of the Abenaki, or the People of the Dawnland.
 These ancestral territories were transformed by the displacement and devastation of their original inhabitants, and today’s Western Abenaki communities are their traditional stewards.